Click each title to expand section.

 The cost of an installation varies throughout the UK, therefore we advise you to contact more than one member and obtain a quote.

-CAI members have all been assessed as to their competence and reputability against the CAI’s mandatory Codes of Practice (single dwelling, multi dwelling, electrical safety, interference mitigation) & Code of Conduct.
-By choosing a CAI member for your signal distribution you assured of quality workmanship that is guaranteed.
+CAI members have all been assessed as to their competence and reputability against the CAI’s mandatory Codes of Practice (single dwelling, multi dwelling, electrical safety, interference mitigation) and Code of Conduct.
+By choosing a CAI member for your signal distribution, you're assured of quality workmanship that is guaranteed.

 How do I find a local reputable member?

 - Their contact details including their unique CAI ID number